rstudio/education.rstudio.com/content/blog/2020-08-17-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-and the other containing the occupation of the alter-ego of each superhero.
+and the other containing the occupation of the alter ego of each superhero.

 ```r